Chinese stock listings on NYSE, Nasdaq under microscope

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

+The Nasdaq declined to comment when reached by FOX Business as did the Securities and Exchange Commission.
+The NYSE, owned by Intercontinental Exchange, did not return a request for comment at the time of publication.

+On Tuesday Bloomberg reported that U.S. negotiators are considering restricting government pension fund investments in China but haven't made a final decision.

-The next round of talks between the U.S. and China are set to kick off on Thursday in Washington D.C.
-Vice Premier Liu He will lead the Chinese delegation, but will not have a special envoy designation, meaning he cannot make any decisions and must report to President Xi Jinping.
-U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin will spearhead talks for the U.S.
+The next round of talks between the U.S. and China are set to kick off on Thursday in Washington D.C. with USTR Robert Lighthizer and Treasury Secretary Steven Mnuchin.

 Kudlow indicated that the U.S. is optimistic heading into the discussions.

 “We are open to whatever they may bring,” he said during an interview on Fox News.
-But the President has said it has “gotta be the right deal,” he stressed.
+But the President has said it has “gotta be the right deal” he stressed.

 FOX Business' Blake Burman contributed to this report.